Mobility for all

 Transportation is a critical part of everyday life.
 Whether someone needs to get to work, school, medical appointments, shopping, recreation or social opportunities, public transit is a great option available to everyone in our communities to help get them where they need to go.
 Using fixed route (bus) public transit can be challenging or impossible for some people with disabilities.
 This guide has been prepared to help explain the accessibility options available on Rider Transit and to explain how use our ADA Paratransit program.

 Please note: Rider Transit will make reasonable modifications to its policies and practices to accommodate individuals with disabilities.
 If you are unable to navigate the fixed route system, call 704.920.5876 to see if you qualify for Rider Transit’s ADA Paratransit service.
 TDD 1.800.735.2962.
-Additionally, the material on this website and all material printed by Rider Transit will be provided in an alternative form upon request.
+Additionally, the material on this website and all material printed by Rider Transit will be provided in an alternative format upon request.
 To request a modification, please call Rider Transit at 704.920.7433.

 All Rider buses have curb level entry and can be lowered to make boarding easier, have a fold out ramp that can be used to make getting on the bus easier, and are equipped with two locations on each bus to accommodate and secure wheelchairs and other mobility devices.
 For safety reasons, all wheelchairs and other mobility devices must be secured while being transported.
-Audio and visual (text) announcements are made of each stop along each route.
+Audio and visual (LED text display) announcements are made of each stop along each route.
 Priority Seating is available for persons with disabilities as well as senior citizens.
 Service animals are allowed to accompany passengers with disabilities.
 A service animal is any animal trained to work or perform tasks for an individual with a disability, including but not limited to: guiding individuals with impaired vision, alerting individuals with impaired hearing to intruders or sounds, providing minimal protection or rescue work, pulling a wheelchair, or fetching dropped items.

 The Americans with Disabilities Act of 1990 (ADA) is a civil rights bill designed to remove the physical and attitudinal barriers that have kept persons with disabilities from fully participating in American society.
 The ADA states that Rider Transit’s fixed route bus system should be the primary means of public transportation for everyone including people with disabilities.
 ADA regulations require transportation providers who operate a fixed-route system to offer complementary Paratransit services to eligible individuals in an area defined by corridors ¾ of a mile on either side of the fixed route, with no restrictions on trip purpose.
 Anyone wishing to use the Paratransit service must complete an application to determine eligibility.
-A client may be determined eligible once the application and functional assessment review processes are completed.
+A passenger may be determined eligible once the application and functional assessment review processes are completed.
 If an applicant is determined eligible for this program one of three designations may be made:

 - Unconditional (permanent)